 Once a potato sprouts, you know that it is ready to grow into a full-sized plant.
 You won’t have to wait to see if the potato will ever sprout, since it has already begun the process.

 You can certainly plant an entire potato in the ground after it sprouts.
-However, there is another way to get more plants and more potatoes.
+However, there is another way to get more plants and more potatoes: by planting potatoes from eyes.

 First, cut the potato into several smaller pieces.
 Try to leave one sprouted “eye” on each piece of potato.